What's new in Azure Migrate

 - Agent-based dependency analysis isn't supported in Azure Government.

-- Features in preview are supported in Azure Government, specifically agentless dependency analysis, and application discovery.
+- Features in preview are supported in Azure Government, agentless dependency analysis, and application discovery.

 Update (March 2020)